ja-guzzle/docs/docs/introduction/Deploying Guzzle on Microsoft Azure.md

 title: Deploying Guzzle on Microsoft Azure
 ---

 Guzzle software gets deployed on a virtual machine using the pre-built image on the Microsoft Azure cloud.
 You can deploy Guzzle on an existing VNet or a new Virtual network.
-You can apply standard

 ## Prerequisites